captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-Hurry up and become a fuckin’ man already, son -- so I can break a hip and drop dead in peace.
+Hurry up and become a fuckin’ man already, son—so I can break a hip and drop dead in peace.

 ---